-First, students learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
-Next, the workshop covers how the intuitive object-oriented technology in SystemVerilog testbench can simplify verification problems.
-This course concludes with an in-depth discussion of functional coverage including a uniform, measurable definition of functionality and the SystemVerilog constructs that allow you to assess the percentage of functionality covered either dynamically or through the use of generated reports.
+You will learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
+The workshop will explain how the intuitive object-oriented technology in SystemVerilog testbench can simplify verification problems.
+Randomization of data is covered to show how different scenarios for testing may be created.
+This workshop concludes with an in-depth discussion of functional coverage including a uniform, measurable definition of functionality and the SystemVerilog constructs that allow you to assess the percentage of functionality covered, both dynamically and through the use of generated reports.

-To reinforce the lecture and accelerate mastery of the material, each student will complete a challenging test suite for real-world, system-based design.
+A lab on packages and methodology will introduce you to the basic concepts used in methodologies such as UVM and VMM.
+To reinforce the lecture, and accelerate mastery of the material, you will complete a challenging test suite for a real-world system-based design.

 At the end of this workshop the student should be able to: